syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Updating summaries when dragging and dropping a row between groups

-Grouping and summary of items in the SfDataGrid are manipulated based on group key.
-When dragging and dropping an item from one group to another group, the group key of the dragged item will differ from the group key of the items in the dropped group.
-Hence by default, the summaries will not be updated.
+Grouping and summarization of items in the data grid are manipulated based on group key.
+When dragging an item from one group to another group, the group key of the dragged item will differ from the group key of the items in the dropped group.
+Thus, by default, the summaries will not be updated.
 This is the actual behavior of this control.

 Hence, in order to update the summaries when a row is dragged and dropped between groups, call the `UpdateCaptionSummaries` and the `Refresh` methods in the `QueryRowDragging` event.